 Goalposts which are "homemade" or which have been altered from their original size or construction should not be used under any circumstances as they potentially pose a serious safety risk.
-There is no BS/CEN standard for wooden goals.

 There is no BS/CEN standard for wooden goals and it is unlikely that wooden goals will pass a load or stability test.
 All wooden goals previously tested by independent consultants have failed strength and stability tests.
 The FA recommends that wooden goals should be replaced with compliant metal, aluminium or UPVC goalposts (this was updated in March 2012).